netham45/screamrouter/README.md

 * [Scream Sender for Windows](https://github.com/netham45/windows-scream-sender)
 * [Original Scream Windows Driver](https://github.com/duncanthrax/scream/)
 * [Tool for prepending Scream headers to PCM streams on Linux](https://github.com/netham45/screamsender)

+## Accessibility

+ScreamRouter is aiming to be accessible to those with visual impairments.
+To this effect the UI has been designed with tooltips and alt tags on every element and can be used from a keyboard.

+If you encounter any issues affecting accessibility please file an issue on Github.